lsst-dm/dmtn-011/index.rst

 We reproduce here a couple of results having to do with the size of the measurement area used by the CModel algorithm.

-These tests were also useful is assessing how many galaxies would be needed to see significant differences.
-As a result of these these tests, we decided to move our tests for single host, multi-core machines at Davis to the computing farm at SLAC, as large galaxy populations were seen to be needed.
+These tests were also useful in assessing how many galaxies would be needed to see significant differences.
+As a result of these these tests, we decided to move our tests from single host, multi-core machines at Davis to the computing farm at SLAC, as larger galaxy populations were seen to be needed.

 Test setup
 ----------